aymenhedi123/Federated_Learning_Internship/README.md

 - The client2 receives the global weights
 - It trains the model locally with its subset of data ; in our case it works with "smoking_subset_2.csv"
 - It sends the updated weights and evaluation metrics back to the server

+### preprocessing.py
+- This file contains required preprocessing for the dataset.
+- In our case this file is common among the cluster (same code).

 ### Docker Compose script:
 The Docker Compose file defines and activates the three containers together, creating a network with a bridge driver and setting up the necessary volumes.